Breadcrumb

 - You have severe symptoms.

-- You are considering immunotherapy (such as allergy shots).
+- You are thinking about trying immunotherapy (such as allergy shots).

-For further testing, your doctor may suggest that you have allergy tests.
-For example, a skin test can show how your skin reacts to an allergen.
-Or a blood test can measure the level of immunoglobulin E (IgE) antibodies, which your body makes in response to certain allergens.
+A skin test can show how your skin reacts to an allergen.
+Or a blood test can measure the level of antibodies that your body makes in response to certain allergens.

-These tests can help your doctor know whether allergic rhinitis is causing your symptoms and find the best treatment.
-They can also help your doctor see if you have complications, such as sinusitis or asthma.
+These tests can help your doctor know what is causing your symptoms and find the best treatment.

 Treatment Overview